CivicTechWR/WRvotes/docs/philosophies/media-inclusion.md

 Advertisers](https://www.ontario.ca/document/2026-third-party-advertisers-guide)
 with the municipalities where they are making endorsements.

-The rules around third-party advertisers are usually not straightforward.
-In general, if money is used to produce and/or promote the endorsement list, it falls under third-party advertiser rules.
-Having said that, we do not consider allowed vs disallowed endorsements when deciding whether to link to a particular endorsement list.
+We consider most endorsement lists to be like any other opinion, and will consider linking to them.

-Voters who feel that a particular endorsement violates third-party advertiser rules should contact the Municipal Clerk for the municipality where candidates are being endorsed.
+Voters who feel that a particular endorsement violates third-party advertiser rules should contact the relevant Municipal Clerk(s).
 The Region of Waterloo publishes contact information for all Municipal Clerk on its [Municipal Elections Compliance Audit Committee](https://www.waterloo.ca/council-and-committees/municipal-elections/) page.